 - 4051.
 Circuits.
 Facilities shall be provided at the central supervisory station on all circuits extending from the central supervisory station and on all local current sources at the central supervisory station for making the following daily tests: - a.
-Current strength on each circuit; this current to be adjusted to normal before making other tests. - b.
+Current strength on each circuit. - b.
 Voltage across terminals of each circuit at the inside terminals of protective devices. - c.
 Voltage between ground and each side of each circuit. - 4052.
 Devices.
 Except as otherwise permitted by the authority having jurisdiction and as otherwise indicated in Paragraph 3335 complete and satisfactory tests of all coded and non-coded signaling devices shall be made quarterly. - 4053.
 Records.
 A complete record shall be kept of the tests and operations of each system.
 The record shall be available for examination and where required, reported to the authority having jurisdiction.